 Difficulty integrating advertisements

 Because ads have to accommodate all resolutions, it can be more challenging to integrate them effectively with responsive sites.
-The website will flow from device to device, so while the site adjust to specific screen sizes, ads may not properly configure.
+The website will flow from device to device, so while the site adjusts to specific screen sizes, ads may not properly configure.

 Advantages and disadvantages of adaptive design